Melancholia (2011 film)

-Melancholia is a 2011 apocalyptic drama art film written and directed by Lars von Trier and starring Kirsten Dunst, Charlotte Gainsbourg, and Kiefer Sutherland, with Alexander Skarsgård, Brady Corbet, Cameron Spurr, Charlotte Rampling, Jesper Christensen, John Hurt, Stellan Skarsgård, and Udo Kier in supporting roles.
+Melancholia is a 2011 science fiction drama film written and directed by Lars von Trier and starring Kirsten Dunst, Charlotte Gainsbourg, and Kiefer Sutherland, with Alexander Skarsgård, Brady Corbet, Cameron Spurr, Charlotte Rampling, Jesper Christensen, John Hurt, Stellan Skarsgård, and Udo Kier in supporting roles.
 The film's story revolves around two sisters, one of whom marries just before a rogue planet is about to collide with Earth.
 Melancholia is the second film in von Trier's unofficially titled Depression Trilogy.
 It was preceded in 2009 by Antichrist and followed by Nymphomaniac in 2013.

-On 18 May 2011, Melancholia premiered at the 64th Cannes Film Festival, where it was received with critical acclaim and Dunst received the festival's Best Actress Award for her performance, which was a common area of praise among critics.
-Although it has detractors, many critics and film scholars have considered the film to be the best of the director's trilogy and a personal masterpiece.
-Along with von Trier's previous film Dogville (2003), it was included in the 2016 poll of the greatest films since 2000 conducted by BBC.

-It has since been featured in various listings of the best films of 2011, the best films of the 2010s, and the best films of the 21st century.
+On 18 May 2011, Melancholia premiered at the 64th Cannes Film Festival, where it received critical acclaim and Dunst won the festival's Best Actress Award for her performance, which was a common area of praise among critics.
+Many critics and film scholars have considered the film to be a masterpiece.
+Along with von Trier's previous film Dogville (2003), it was included in the 2016 poll of the greatest films since 2000 conducted by BBC and has since been featured in various listings of the best films of the 21st century.

 Plot

-A dream sequence showcases slow-motion shots of the main characters, a collapsing horse, falling birds, butterflies, different planets, and images of the Earth colliding with a rogue planet.
+The opening sequence showcases extreme slow-motion shots of the main characters, a collapsing horse, falling birds, butterflies, different planets, and images of Earth colliding with a rogue planet.

 Part One: Justine

-The dream belongs to Justine, who weds Michael in a castle owned by her brother-in-law John and her sister Claire.
+Justine weds Michael in a castle owned by her brother-in-law John and her sister Claire.
 Justine and Michael are late for the reception due to their stretch limousine's difficulty traversing the narrow and winding rural road.
 Upon their arrival, Justine sees a star in the sky shining brightly.
 John, an astronomy enthusiast, explains it is the star Antares.
+When Michael and Justine arrive, they are asked by the wedding planner to guess how many beans are in a bottle for a game.
+Michael answers but Justine does not.
 The festivities are less than harmonious; Justine's divorced parents Gaby and Dexter verbally abuse each other in front of the guests.
 Justine, to John and Claire's annoyance, keeps wandering away.
 Justine's employer Jack, who announces her promotion to art director of his advertising firm, expects her to write a slogan for a new campaign during the celebration.
 Justine finds herself pushed into a role that others have chosen for her and falls back into depression, from which she has been suffering for a long time.
-Toward the end of the party, which goes on until the early hours of the morning, she quits her job in an argument and calls off her marriage to Michael after cheating on him.
-Early the following morning, while horseriding with Claire, Justine notices Antares is no longer visible in the sky.
+Toward the end of the party, which goes on until the early hours of the morning, she quits her job in an argument and calls off her marriage to Michael after having sex with another man.
+After everyone leaves, Claire is told by the wedding planner that the number of beans in the bottle was 678 and that nobody guessed correctly.
+Early the following morning, while horse riding with Claire, Justine notices that Antares is no longer visible in the sky.